 Installation of heating systems under the Final ‘Reach Out’ competition is continuing - landlords must claim their grants from the Energy Saving Trust by 30 June 2014.

 Eligibility for the RHI householder scheme

-The domestic RHI scheme will be made available to homeowners, private and social landlords and their tenants and people who build their own homes.
+The domestic RHI scheme is available to homeowners, private and social landlords and their tenants and people who build their own homes.

-People who have installed the kit under the RHPP scheme will still be able to apply for support through the RHI providing they meet the eligibility criteria of the scheme - as will anybody else who has installed eligible equipment since 15 July 2009.
+People who have installed the kit under the RHPP scheme can apply for support through the RHI providing they meet the eligibility criteria of the scheme - along with anybody else who has installed eligible equipment since 15 July 2009.